ryantenney/metrics-spring/README.md

 The `<metrics:annotation-driven />` element accepts 5 optional arguments:

 * `metrics-registry` - the id of the `MetricsRegsitry` bean with which the generated metrics should be registered.
-If omitted, this defaults to registry provided by Metrics.defaultRegistry().
+If omitted, this defaults to registry provided by `Metrics.defaultRegistry()`.
-* `health-check-registry` - the id of the `HealthCheckRegsitry` bean with which to register any beans which extend the class HealthCheck.
-If omitted, this defaults to registry provided by HealthChecks.defaultRegistry().
+* `health-check-registry` - the id of the `HealthCheckRegsitry` bean with which to register any beans which extend the class `HealthCheck`.
+If omitted, this defaults to the registry provided by `HealthChecks.defaultRegistry()`.
 * `scope` - sets the scope for each of the metrics.
 * `proxy-target-class` - if set to true, always creates CGLIB proxies instead of defaulting to JDK proxies.
 This *may* be necessary if you use class-based autowiring.
 * `expose-proxy` - if set to true, the target can access the proxy which wraps it by calling `AopContext.currentProxy()`.